An Event at the Social Media Club

 - 8% become customers

-- Mr. Carlson is looking more for increases in traffic to his site, and better content.
+Mr. Carlson is looking more for increases in traffic to his site, and better content.
 His users bring in research, story ideas and story building, and he can also vet sources through them.
-He uses Omniture.
+So, he uses Omniture.

 The discussion was lively and engaging.